Topological quantum field theory structure on symplectic cohomology: String topology

-As usual, one makes a $C^2$-small time-dependent perturbation of $L$ (hence $H$), but we keep the notation simple.
-Appendix \ref{Appendix Using non-linear Hamiltonians} explains why we can use a quadratic Hamiltonian instead of taking a direct limit over linear Hamiltonians.
+As usual, one actually makes a $C^2$-small time-dependent perturbation of $L$ (and hence also of $H$), but we keep the notation simple.
+Section \ref{Appendix Using non-linear Hamiltonians} explains why we can use a quadratic Hamiltonian instead of taking a direct limit over linear Hamiltonians, and in \ref{Subsection levicivita J vs contact type J} we explain why the use of non-contact type $J$ in Abbondandolo-Schwarz is also not problematic.